 The Listing Rules of the UK Listing Authority require the Board to report on compliance with the UK Code provisions.
-The Company has complied in full throughout the year to 31 March 2020 with the AIC Code.
+The Company has complied in full throughout the year to 31 March 2021 with the AIC Code.
 In instances where the UK Code and AIC Code differ, an explanation is given in this Statement of Corporate Governance.

-The Board confirms that, during the year to 31 March 2020, the Company complied with the recommendations of the AIC Code and the relevant provisions of the UK Code, except as set out below:
+The Board confirms that, during the year to 31 March 2021, the Company complied with the recommendations of the AIC Code and the relevant provisions of the UK Code, except as set out below:

-- the Chairman chairs the Remuneration Committee (UK Code Provision 32 and AIC Code Provision 37). - 2. the Chairman is a member of the Audit Committee (UK Code Provision 24).
+- there is currently no Senior Independent Director (UK Code Provision 12 and AIC Code Provision 14) - 2. the Chairman chairs the Remuneration Committee (UK Code Provision 32 and AIC Code Provision 37). - the Chairman is a member of the Audit Committee (UK Code Provision 24).